 If your main research interest lies in applied linguistics, second language acquisition, or language teaching, contact the School of Education, especially under the category educational linguistics or TESOL; the Graduate Group in Linguistics at Penn does not consider applications from students with a primary focus in these areas.

 Note that we do not offer any kind of "conditional acceptance", which some applicants ask about, and that the application process and financial aid offers are the same for domestic and international applicants.
-All applications are considered as a group after December 15, mainly during January.
-By early February applicants who have been offered admission with funding will be invited to visit the campus.
-Some remaining students will be placed on a short wait list; other applicants will be declined.
+All applications are considered as a group after December 15, mainly during January and early February.

 Deadlines and fees

-The application deadline is December 15th, for matriculation in the fall semester of the following year.
+The application deadline is December 15th, for matriculation in the fall semester of the following year; you may begin an application after October 1st.
 Ph.D. applications are considered only on this schedule.
-As noted above, applications should not be initiated before October 1st.
+We do not have admissions for the spring semester.

 Applicants must ensure that their complete materials — including transcripts, test scores, letters of recommendation, personal statement, and supporting documents — are submitted by this date in order to be considered for financial aid from or through the university.
 Please do not email or telephone the Graduate Division or the Linguistics Department to confirm that your application is complete; we will contact you if any materials are missing.